tarantool/crud/README.md

 accepted by this API.
 On success, all returned values are preserved in `result.returns`.
 CRUD does not treat the second returned value as an error. `nil` values, including trailing ones, are represented by `box.NULL`; `false` is preserved.
-Each result captures the returned values, so later calls cannot change its tables.
+Returned tables are not copied: batch functions must not modify tables returned by previous calls.
+Results are serialized when the storage sends its response, with serialization hooks running under the original caller's privileges.
+A serialization failure returns a top-level `nil, err` for the whole call or batch, without partial results.
+Other calls may already have executed.

 The batch method accepts the same call descriptions: